TORS Procedure: What is Transoral Surgery?

 - A tumor that is unresectable, meaning it cannot be operated on

-To discuss how TORS compares against primary radiation or a chemoradiation combination, schedule an appointment with Ascentist ENT.
+To discuss how TORS compares against primary radiation or a chemoradiation combination, schedule an appointment with Ascentist Healthcare.

 TORS Surgery Recovery